Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   - terraform
   - python version 3.9+ with `requests` package installed
 - Access to an Azure DevOps organization and project:
   - Contributor permissions to an Azure Repo in such Azure DevOps environment.
+The service principal or managed identity requires Contributor permissions as well.
   - A branch and a folder in the repository where the Fabric items will be committed.
 The folder must already exist.

 ### Familiarize yourself with known issues, limitations, and workarounds